Homework

 Mathematics

-In Maths at KS3, students will complete one homework a week using Sparx Maths.
+In Years 7 -11, students will complete one homework a week using Sparx Maths.
 The purpose of these tasks is to consolidate learning and develop fluency.
 This gives students the opportunity to practise topics that are being covered in lessons and get support through videos where required.
 Students will also complete tasks on previously taught topics.
 This retrieval of prior knowledge will help to embed learning in their long-term memory.

-Students in Year 11 will also complete one homework a week focusing on past paper questions.
+Students in Year 11 will also be set an optional homework task each week focusing on past paper questions.

 Media Studies